jtbennett/create-ts-project/README.md

 - Does your dev server restart when a file in one of its dependencies changes?

-- Does TypeScript in your editor know how to resolve types across dependencies so it can highlight errors, offer code completion and navigate source code across packages with "Go to definition (F12)"?
+- Does your editor know how to resolve TypeScript types so it can highlight errors, offer code completion and navigate source code across packages with "Go to definition (F12)"?

 - Do the eslint rules that check TypeScript types work across dependencies?